-Looking for recipes with smoked salt?
+Looking for recipes using smoked salt?
 You’re in the right place.

 In the world of cooking, chefs often choose to smoke their food because it adds a distinct flavor.
 Smokey flavors are often associated with grilled, roasted, or smoked foods.

 In this post, you will find a list of recipes with smoked salt that will make your mouth water.
-So keep reading to see what you can do with smoked salt!
+So keep reading to see smoked salt uses!

 Some people use smoked salt to spice up their food, while others use it as a finishing touch on dishes.
 You can use smoked salt on any dish and it will give you an authentic smokey taste.

 Kosher salt is made up of coarse crystals that are used while we are cooking the food.
 The subtle flavor of smoked sea salt will be completely lost if used in this way.
 To get the most out of your smoked salt, use it once you have cooked the food.

 I have listed a few smoked salt recipes that go well with it.